Advisors, Mentors, Coaches, and Colleagues

 E. O. Wilson has not been directly involved in any way, but his insights in many areas were foundational for much of this work and this work is heavily in his debt.

-Sons Jonathan, Seth, Charles, Derek, and Michael all have offered their own insights, support, opposition, wisdom, and advice about both the website and the books, and both the website and books are better for their impact.
+Sons Jonathan, Seth, Charles, Derek, and Michael all have offered their own insights, support, opposition, wisdom, and advice about both the website and the books, and both the website and the books are better for their impact.

 The five InterGroup Understanding books would not have been possible without Gina Halvorson.
 She shepherded them from raw text into final edited copy, and she did it with patience, amazing discernment, and much appreciated support.